vishalxl/nostr_console/README.md

 # todo

 * initial creation of private/pub key ( and loading happens in background)
-* new menu system with three top apps: social network, public channels, and DM's
 * allow special character input, and 256 limit [info](https://www.reddit.com/r/dartlang/comments/xcdsyx/i_am_seeing_that_stdinreadlinesync_returns_only/)

 # other todo